totemcc/totemcc.github.com/onward2012/onward.md

 2. Touch screen interfaces.
 Building on visual interfaces, but with the human touching the screen directly.
 Two potential advantages over mouse-based visual interfaces are a more direct feeling of manipulation of the screen's output, and the expressive possibilities of multiple points of contact (multitouch).
 3. Arbitrary interfaces.
 These include the human communicating to the computer using physical gestures in space, sounds, or the manipulation of peripheral sensors such as knobs and accelerometers.
 The computer communicates back visually, aurally, or haptically.

 None of these alternative physical interfaces have produced widely adopted general purpose programming environments.
 However, they have had significant success in limited domains.
-Patching environments such as PD, Max/MSP, vvvv, Quartz Composer, and Isadora use visual interfaces with dataflow semantics to program interactive audio and visual works.
-Rebecca Fiebrink's Wekinator uses arbitrary inputs (such as cameras and accelerometers) and arbitrary outputs (usually sound) to program novel musical instruments using a supervised learning workflow both on the part of the computer (recognizing human gestures) and the human (learning to "play" the instrument).^[http://wekinator.cs.princeton.edu/]
+Patching environments such as PD^[X], Max/MSP^[X], vvvv^[X], Quartz Composer^[X], and Isadora^[X] use visual interfaces with dataflow semantics to program interactive audio and visual works.
+Rebecca Fiebrink's Wekinator^[http://wekinator.cs.princeton.edu/] uses arbitrary inputs (such as cameras and accelerometers) and arbitrary outputs (usually sound) to program novel musical instruments using a supervised learning workflow both on the part of the computer (recognizing human gestures) and the human (learning to "play" the instrument).

 I see three reasons to continue pursuing these alternative physical interfaces, in growing order of importance: